MODFLOW-USGS/modflow6/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests

 ### Scope
-The scope should be the name of the MODFLOW 6 module/class affected (as perceived by the person reading the changelog generated from commit messages.
+The scope should be the name of the MODFLOW 6 module/class affected (as perceived by the person reading the changelog generated from commit messages).

 There are currently a few exceptions to the "use module/class name" rule:

-* **packaging**: used for changes that change the npm package layout in all of our packages, e.g. public path changes, package.json changes done to all packages, d.ts file/format changes, changes to bundles, etc.
 * **releasenotes**: used for updating the release notes
 * **readme**: used for updating the release notes in README.md
 * **changelog**: used for updating the release notes in CHANGELOG.md